Missouri Gender Marker Change

 We can help connect to a lawyer that would be willing to help get the birth certificate gender marker changed.

-We are working with lawyers/law schools to make the birth record gender marker more accessible to pro se filers.
+We are working with lawyers/law schools to make the MO birth record gender marker change more accessible to pro se petitioners.
 If there is an update, we will make that public.